 After the calculated I/Q waveform has been downloaded to the signal generator for playback, it can be saved in the ESG non-volatile memory for storage and recalled at anytime for playback.
 Note that the instrument states are not stored in non-volatile memory along with the waveform.
-As a result, the ESG settings like frequency, amplitude, filter setting, ALC setting and sample rate will need to be reconfigured from the instrument's front panel when recalling waveforms from non-volatile memory for playback.
+As a result, the ESG settings like frequency, amplitude, and sample rate will need to be reconfigured from the instrument's front panel when recalling waveforms from non-volatile memory for playback.

 Alternatively, when the waveform is initially downloaded to the instrument, the ESG instrument states can be saved using the SAVE hard key on the ESG front panel.
 The instrument state can then be recalled prior to selecting the desired waveform from non-volatile memory for playback.
-For more information on saving waveforms to the instrument, refer to the E4438C ESG Vector Signal Generator Users Guide.
+For more information on saving waveforms to the instrument, refer to the ESG Family Signal Generator Option UND Dual Arbitrary Waveform Generator User's and Programming Guide.